laharilucky187/hari/README.md

 Run project using: mvn spring-boot:run

+Application available at: http://localhost:8083/bank-application/ UI Application has two links in the top menu
+1. Open Account - To open a new account for customer.
+2. Show Details  - To show details of customer like accounts, transactions etc.

-Application available at: http://localhost:8083/bank-application/ Swagger API documentation at: http://localhost:8083/bank-application/swagger-ui.html
+Swagger API documentation at: http://localhost:8083/bank-application/swagger-ui.html

 To run UI application & Back-end application separately: